 Wi-Fi Connection

-Remote device permission policies can be configured for public Wi-Fi connectivity.
-These policies allow you to block access to public Wi-Fi networks for specific devices or groups of devices.
-Policies can be applied to Windows and macOS devices.
+Configure remote device permission policies to manage public Wi-Fi connectivity.
+Use these policies to block public Wi-Fi access for specific devices or groups.
+You can apply policies to both Windows and macOS devices.

 Public Wi-Fi networks

-Blocking public Wi-Fi access on a device provides the following benefits:
+Blocking public Wi-Fi on a device provides these benefits:

 Wi-Fi connectivity policies

-1. Allow connection to all encrypting networks: Blocks access to all public Wi-Fi networks, and only allows access to WPA+ (WPA and higher) networks.
+1. Deny connection to all unencrypted networks : Blocks access to all public Wi-Fi networks, and only allows access to WPA+ (WPA and higher) networks.

 If no policy is applied to a device, that device has no restrictions on Wi-Fi connectivity.